 - Legal representatives (power of attorney);

-- Beneficiaries of payment transactions made by our clients;
+- Beneficiaries of your payment transactions;

-- Beneficiaries of insurance policies and trusts;
+- Beneficiaries of your insurance contracts or policies and trusts;

 - Ultimate beneficial owners;